jenin144/Arabic-Medical-Articles-Scraper/README.md

 A Python-based web scraping tool designed to collect and clean Arabic medical articles from [dailymedicalinfo.com](https://dailymedicalinfo.com).
 It extracts high-quality content across +600 medical categories, stores it in both JSON and CSV formats, and prepares it for Arabic NLP applications.

+Script written as part of Arabic QA System project for medical and healthcare domains using NLP Tasks.

 ## 📌 Features

 - Scrapes **600 medical categories** automatically